token

 Base class for sampling a token from a potential's vocabulary.

-s generate properly weighted samples with respect to a target
+TokenSamplers generate properly weighted samples with respect to a target potential.

 Given a context of tokens \(x_1, \ldots, x_{n-1}\) in the target potential's vocabulary,